DSpace/RestContract/resourcepolicies.md

 The recipient of the policy, eperson or group, cannot be modified.
 If you need to do so please delete the policy and create a new one.

+Return codes:
+* 200 Ok if the operation succeed and a group is linked to this resource policy
+* 401 Forbidden - if you are not authenticated and the policy is not related to the Anonymous group
+* 403 Unauthorized - if you are not logged in with sufficient permissions.
+See the requirement in the GET Single Resource Policy endpoint
+* 404 Not found - if the resource policy doesn't exist (or was already deleted)

 ### Resource
 **/api/authz/resourcepolicies/<:id>/resource**